tomhenne/Jerusalem/README.md

 ## Minimum requirements
 ### ...for running the routing service

-* quad core
 * 8GB RAM
-* 64 bit operating system
-* 300 GB free HD space (for the entire planet)
+* 350 GB free HD space (for the entire planet)

 ### ... for building the graph (for the entire planet)

-* quad core
 * 32GB RAM (16 GB is possible, but not very fast)
-* 64 bit operating system
-* 500 GB free HD space (for the entire planet)
+* 1 TB free HD space (for the planet.osm file, temp data and the planet build)

 ## Getting started